 “Making college possible is what our community scholarship fundraising is all about,” Harrald said.
 “We know 84 percent of all RSU students receive financial assistance in order to attend college.
 Unrestricted scholarship support makes it possible for us to address some of the unmet financial need of these students.”

-The Cherokee Nation is a significant educational partner with RSU, funding the educational experience through the comprehensive Cherokee Promise college scholarship program and providing additional scholarship support through individually driven gifts, such as the gift designated for RSU by Tribal Councilor Keith Austin and the CNF endowment established by Councilor Taylor.
+The Cherokee Nation is a significant educational partner with RSU, providing scholarship support through individually driven gifts, such as the gift designated for RSU by Tribal Councilor Keith Austin and the CNF endowment established by Councilor Taylor.

 “What many do not realize is that affordability is often the greatest impediment for many first generation college students and even those who come from the average middle income family,” Harrald said.
 “Unrestricted scholarship funds, like the dollars raised through events such as the Claremore Scholarship Breakfast, open and keep the door open to college for many students who do not otherwise qualify for academic and/or tuition waiver programs.”